djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Rationale

 #### Minimize Consensus Changes
-Many of the above specification details were made to minimize consensus changes across clients.
-Firstly, the finality gadget itself is implemented as a contract in the EVM rather than as client specific logic in the protocol layer.
-The contract bytecode is deployed once and encapsulates most of the complexity of the fork.
-Similarly, `CASPER_ADDR` is granted a balance of ether from which to issue validator rewards.
-This could have been implemented in the protocol layer, granting special privilages to `CASPER_ADDR` to mint ether, but these options were all seen as far more invasive and error prone than relying upon the existing mechanics of the EVM.
-If a client has correct logic for a contract sending ether, then that client can handle casper issuance.
+The finality gadget is designed to minimize minimize changes across clients.
+For this reason, FFG is implemented within the EVM, so that the contract byte code encapsulates most of the complexity of the fork.

+For example, it would be possible to allow `CASPER_ADDR` to mint Ether each time it payed rewards (as compared to creating the contract with `CASPER_BALANCE`), but this would be more invasive and error-prone than relying on existing EVM mechanics.

 #### Economic Constants
 *insert: Discuss economic constants*